-Type of Appointment Access Standard Initial health assessment appointment (upon enrollment) Within ninety (90) days of enrollment Children under the age of 21 Within thirty (30) days of enrollment Maternity care - pregnant or post-partum Within ten (10) days of enrollment Members with Health Risk Assessment (HRA) that screen positive requiring expedited intervention Within fifteen (15) days from the date of receipt of the completed HRA Urgent care Within twenty-four (24) hours of the request Emergency services Available immediately upon request
+Type of Appointment Access Standard Initial health assessment appointment (upon enrollment) Within ninety (90) days of enrollment Children under the age of 21 Within thirty (30) days of enrollment Maternity care - pregnant or post-partum Within ten (10) days of enrollment Members with Health Risk Assessment (HRA) that screen positive requiring expedited intervention Within fifteen (15) days from the date of receipt of the completed HRA Urgent care Within forty-eight (48) hours of the request Emergency services Available immediately upon request

 In addition to meeting appointment and access standards, Participating Providers must effectively manage and implement outreach activities.
 Kaiser Permanente conducts outreach activities designed to ensure Maryland HealthChoice members get the medical care needed.
 In addition, Kaiser Permanente provides a dedicated on-boarding process that ensures a quality experience for new Maryland HealthChoice members.
-Our support and outreach services include a centralized team within our Clinical Contact Center that manages all outreach activities related to Maryland HealthChoice members, including but not limited to appointment reminders, appointment rescheduling, and member results outreach for events such as positive pregnancy tests.
+Our support and outreach services include a centralized team within our Clinical Contact Center that manages onboarding outreach activities related to Maryland HealthChoice members, including but not limited to assisting with kp.org registration, first appointment scheduling, PCP assignments, clinical pharmacy, and reviewing case management screeners.

 Participating providers are required to make the necessary outreach to members to ensure the members are seen within the required timeframes for initial health care assessment and evaluation for ongoing health needs (e.g., timeliness of health care visits, screenings, and appointment monitoring).
-In the event, a member after two (2) unsuccessful attempts are made and documented to bring the member in for care, please contact Provider Experience at 877-806-7470.
+In the event two (2) unsuccessful attempts are made and documented to bring the member in for care, please contact Provider Experience at 877-806-7470.
 The Provider Experience representative will report the care gap concern to the Kaiser Permanente Medicaid office.
-Medicaid office will engage Case management for assistance.
-After additional attempts are made to bring members into care are unsuccessful the Medicaid office will notify the local/county health department for assistance.
+Medicaid office will engage Case Management for assistance.
+After additional attempts made to bring members into care are unsuccessful, the Medicaid office will notify the local/county health department for assistance.